Greater Mooses Tooth Unit Proposed Development Project

 On July 22, 2013, ConocoPhillips submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources at Greater Mooses Tooth Unit 1.
 The proposed drill site location, and majority of the infield roads and pipeline route are on BLM-managed lands.

-The Draft Supplemental EIS has been prepared for the limited purpose of supplementing the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
+The Supplemental EIS has been prepared to supplement the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
 The SEIS will tier to the ASDP Final EIS, and the National Petroleum Reserve in Alaska (NPR-A) Final Integrated Activity Plan/EIS, finalized in November 2012.

 The Greater Mooses Tooth Unit 1 project would facilitate the first production of oil from federal lands in the NPR-A.

-Read: Draft Supplemental EIS for the Greater Mooses Tooth Unit 1
+Read: Final Supplemental EIS for the Greater Mooses Tooth Unit 1

 Location: The proposed GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
 The GMT1 drill site would be operated and maintained by Alpine staff and supported by existing CD1 infrastructure.